 🏘 Where to stay in Tokyo

 - Shibuya: The famous Shibuya district is a popular and very central area to stay.
-You have all facilities you need within walking distance.
-As space is rare and expensive in Japan monthly rents can crawl up to 3,500 Euro for a single room.
+You have all the facilities you need within walking distance.
+As space is rare and expensive in Japan, monthly rents can climb up to 3,500 Euro for a single room.

 - Nippori: The district is popular among students.
-Lower prices mean lower living standards and the quality of the building.
-The monthly rent is reasonable around 1,500 Euro.
+Lower prices mean lower living standards and a lower quality of the building.
+The monthly rent is reasonable, around 1,500 Euro.

 🧑🏻💻 Where to work from in Tokyo